Deewana Mastana

 Deewana Mastana is a 1997 Indian Hindi-language romantic comedy film directed by David Dhawan.
 The film stars Govinda, Anil Kapoor, and Juhi Chawla in pivotal roles.
 Johnny Lever, Anupam Kher, Reema Lagoo, Shakti Kapoor, Saeed Jaffrey, and Kader Khan have supporting roles, while Salman Khan makes a special appearance.
 This film was dedicated to Manmohan Desai.
-This film borrows some elements from the 1991 Hollywood comedy, What About Bob?.
 Johnny Lever received the Filmfare award for Best Comedian for his performance on this film.
 The film was a success upon its release.

-The film is also noted for bringing together two superstars Salman Khan and Juhi Chawla together in a scene, the only time they were paired together.
-The film also reunites Anil Kapoor and Govinda after Awaargi (1990).
-All four actors also appeared in Salaam-E-Ishq in 2007.
-The film was remade in Telugu Nuvva Nena in 2012.
+The film was remade in Telugu as Nuvva Nena in 2012.